dynatrace-oss/opentelemetry-metric-java/README.md

 Dimensions set on instruments will overwrite default dimensions if they share the same name after normalization.
 [OneAgent metadata](#export-oneagent-metadata) will overwrite all dimensions described above, but keys are prefixed and therefore highly unlikely to collide.

-The dimension `dt.metrics.source=opentelemetry` will automatically be added to every exported metric when using the exporter.
+The reserved dimension `dt.metrics.source=opentelemetry` will automatically be added to every exported metric when using the exporter.

 #### Export OneAgent Metadata